SaaudDev/DiscordMessages/README.md

-# Delete all messages in a Discord channel or DM
+# Delete all messages in a Discord channel or DM.

 1. Select and Copy this script: [DiscordMessages.js](https://raw.githubusercontent.com/SaaudDev/DiscordMessages/master/DiscordMessages.js)